"WHO MADE YOUR GOWN?"

 Aleem conducts workshops at LCI Melbourne through AYTA Studio, teaching intricate and traditional techniques of couture.

 Giving each individual the opportunity to grow and expand their knowledge, Aleem’s team feels confident in their knowledge of standards and requirements to flourish in the industry.

 We are on a mission to preserve couture and bespoke heritage.

 The pieces that we create for individuals are made with the intent of being considered as heirlooms, that can be passed on between generations.

 Every step of the journey to create our pieces, is completed with world-class artisanal skills, using premium materials to ensure beauty and longevity.

-As a slow-fashion brand, we handle everything in house - from sketching, measuring, pattern making, construction, fitting and finishing.
+We handle everything in house - from sketching, measuring, pattern making, construction, fitting and finishing.
 Made locally and supporting small businesses, we craft every piece from scratch in our Collingwood studio.
-The elegance of your piece will never diminish.

-Fully accredited and following industry codes, Aleem Yusuf is committed to high standards of quality.
-We guarantee professionalism, integrity, honesty and trust when you interact with us.
+Fully accredited and following industry codes, we are committed to high standards of quality.

 EMPOWERMENT & SUPPORT